tue-alga/harmonious-simplification/README.md

 It builds on the GeometryCore (https://github.com/tue-alga/GeometryCore) and was developed under version v1.1.0.

-This version of the code supports only polygonal lines as isolines and was used in the experiments for:
+This version of the code supports both polygonal lines and polygons as isolines.
+It is re-implemented, based on the previous version, but due to changes in structures and implementation, this may give different results.
-    Van Goethem et al, Harmonious Simplification of Isolines, Proc.
-GIScience 2021.
-The default settings correspond to the described algorithm.
-Though the implementation in places uses simpler techniques than would be efficient in terms of run time.